These are the best places to go tobogganing in Toronto

 550 Broadview Ave./375 Sumach St.

 Featuring not one but two epic hills connected by a bridge, Riverdale Park is known to be the premiere spot in the city to get your slide on.
-The east side offers unobstructed views of the Toronto skyline and a slope that is both wide and steep, while the west may be more suited for a younger crowd, with a gentler hill, ideal for novice riders.
+The east side offers unobstructed views of the Toronto skyline and a tobogganing slope that is both wide and steep, while the west may be more suited for a younger crowd, with a gentler hill, ideal for novice riders.

-Bickford Park & Christie Pits
+Bickford Park

-400 Grace St. & 750 Bloor St. W.
+400 Grace St.

-Offering three different hills for every skill level, Christie Pits Park is conveniently located across from the Christie subway station, or head over to adjoining Bickford Park, which is a great choice for parents with smaller children who don’t quite feel the need for speed just yet.
-Though keep in mind that’s technically illegal to toboggan in Christie Pits (though the experts will tell you that that pesky “No tobogganing” sign put up by the city is just to avoid any liability on their part).
+Christie Pits Park is conveniently located across from the Christie subway station, so head over to adjoining Bickford Park, which is a great choice for parents with smaller children who donโ€™t quite feel the need for speed just yet.
+While Christie Pits offers three different hills for every skill level, keep in mind that’s technically illegal to toboggan in Christie Pits (though the experts will tell you that that pesky “No tobogganing” sign put up by the city is just to avoid any liability on their part).
 You can check out the city’s “official” list of tobogganing hills here.

 Adams Park